#ausmacadamias

 The macadamia residue monitoring program, which began in 1996, tests Australian macadamias for a range of chemical residues and environmental contaminants to ensure our industry meets quality assurance and market access requirements at home and internationally.

-The results for 2022-2023 are just in and confirm the industry’s excellent compliance with Australian standards.
-Since the survey began the industry has recorded an unbroken record of 100% compliance, underlining the commitment of the industry in Australia to good agricultural practices.
+The results for 2024-2025 confirm the industry’s excellent compliance with Australian standards, underlining the commitment of the industry in Australia to good agricultural practices.

 As the world’s leading supplier of macadamias, Australia has an unwavering commitment to food safety and upholding the premium quality standards that have made our macadamias the best in the world.
 The NRS provides quantifiable proof of our dedication to reliable and sustainable farming with a preference for non-chemical pest and disease controls whenever possible.